YubiKey 5 FIPS Series Features

 Note

-Per NIST document FIPS 140-3 Transition Effort, YubiKey 5 FIPS Series certification is affected:
+Per NIST document FIPS 140-3 Transition Effort, YubiKey 5 FIPS Series certification is affected as follows:

-The following table lists the FIPS cryptographic modules and protocols supported with the YubiKey 5 firmware versions.
+The following table lists the FIPS cryptographic modules and protocols supported for the YubiKey 5 FIPS Series firmware versions.

 Cryptographic Functions per Firmware Version